'Done' Means the Running System: Why Liveness Is Not Outcome in Production AI

 Outcome is the answer to a different question: "did the work that this system exists to do actually get done, correctly, and recently?"
 Did the nightly feature pipeline write fresh rows?
 Did the model produce a prediction for this request, or fall back to a default?
 Did the agent complete the task, or politely give up after one tool call?
 Did the number on the dashboard come from a computation that ran in the last five minutes, or from a cache populated last Tuesday?

 The gap between these two questions is where AI systems fail silently.
 A traditional CRUD service is roughly outcome-faithful: if it is up, it is mostly doing its job, and if it stops doing its job, it usually crashes.
-AI systems break that assumption.
-They are pipelines of many stages, they have fallback paths and default values baked in for resilience, they depend on upstream data whose freshness they do not control, and — critically — a wrong answer looks exactly like a right answer.
-The model returns a confident, well-formed number whether or not the inputs behind it were valid.
-Liveness stays green the entire time.
+AI systems break that assumption along four specific seams:

 Consider a non-proprietary but realistic example: a system that ingests a stream of input signals, computes derived features on a schedule, runs a model against those features, and surfaces a result to downstream consumers — an operator dashboard, an automated action, another service.
 Three distinct outage modes can occur while every health check stays green.

 Serving a stale cache.
 A resilience pattern most teams add deliberately: if the fresh computation is unavailable, fall back to the last known value rather than error out.
 This is reasonable for a one-off blip and catastrophic as a steady state.
 The upstream feed dies at 02:00; the system serves yesterday's cached features all day; the model dutifully produces predictions on stale inputs; the dashboard shows live-looking numbers that are hours old.
 Every component reports success.
-The output is confidently wrong, which is worse than no output — a blank panel makes someone investigate, a plausible stale number makes someone act.
+The output is wrong but plausible, which is worse than no output — a blank panel makes someone investigate, a plausible stale number makes someone act.
+A stale-cache fallback is not a bug; it is a feature failing in a way that looks safe.

 The silently latched gate.
 A safety check or circuit breaker trips — a validation gate, a rate limiter, a "pause if anomalous" guard — and then never resets, or resets only on a code path that no longer runs.
 The unit is alive, healthy, and has quietly done nothing for six hours.
 Because the gate's whole job is to prevent output, its closed state is indistinguishable from "there was simply no work to do."
 No alarm fires, because nothing failed; the work just stopped.

+Instrument the work, not the process, in three moves.
 The fix is a discipline, not a tool, and it follows from one rule: define "done" as the running system producing correct, fresh output — and instrument that definition directly.
-Three moves operationalize it.

 2. Carry a freshness contract on every value that informs a decision.
 A number that reaches a human or triggers an action must travel with its provenance and its age.
 The reader's contract is not "is this value greater than zero?" but "was this value produced recently enough to be trusted, by a source that was actually live?"
+A plausible non-zero number is precisely the failure a presence check waves through.
 When a source is unavailable, the honest behavior is to say so explicitly — surface "data unavailable" — rather than serve a confident wrong answer dressed as a live one.
-This is the line between AI you can trust with a number and AI you cannot.
+(The mechanics of that contract are a topic of their own; see our data integrity contract.)

 3. Verify the outcome independently of the thing that produced it.
-The component that does the work is the worst-placed judge of whether the work was done; self-reporting confirms the story the system just told itself.
+The component that does the work is the worst-placed judge of whether the work was done; self-reporting confirms the story the system just told itself — a hung loop, a stale-cache fallback, and a latched gate all report success from inside.
 A separate, read-only check — looking at the actual output, on the live system — catches the partial completion, the stale write, and the latched gate that the producer cheerfully reports as success.
 Builder is not verifier.
-The model-orchestration layer is no exception here: in an AI-led, model-flexible system — where we go deepest is Claude, while staying fluent across the stack — the conductor coordinating the models still needs an outside observer confirming that fresh, correct output actually landed, not merely that a call returned.
+The model-orchestration layer is no exception: the conductor coordinating the models still needs an outside observer confirming that fresh, correct output actually landed, not merely that a call returned.

 This discipline is not free, and pretending otherwise would be exactly the kind of overclaim this register avoids.